Special Charters Burial At Sea

 Permits are Required Monterey County Regulations

-For sea burials offshore of Monterey County, you will need to
+For sea burials offshore of Monterey County, you will need a permit.

 For deaths that occurred in California, the cremated remains will